csynbiosys/AMIGO2R2016b/README.md

-# Experiment - Rey
+# Experiment - Finn

-Child of experiment Greedo for Gal 1 model with In-Silico-Loop
+Child of experiment Rey for Gal 1 model with In-Silico-Loop

-The change from Greedo is:
+The change from Rey is:
-* Running 5 x 12-hour experiments rather than 10 x 6 hour experiments
+* Running 4 x 15-hour experiments rather than 5 x 12 hour experiments
-* Input steps are 30 mins rather than 36 mins
-* OID time is now 10 mins as more work to do (24 steps rather than 10)
+* OID time is now 12 mins as more work to do

 Full description:
 * Each	run	executed	20	loops